nikeke19/Safe-Mult-RL/README.md

 # A Multiplicative Value Function for Safe and Efficient Reinforcement Learning

-This repo is for our paper `"A Multiplicative Value Function for Safe RL"` submitted to ICRA 2023.
+This repo is for our paper `"A Multiplicative Value Function for Safe RL"` submitted to IROS 2023.

 **Authors**: Nick Bührer, Zhejun Zhang, Alexander Liniger, Fisher Yu and Luc Van Gool.